tallinn1960/rain_collected/README.md

 ## macOS installation

-To build and run the examples on macOS, one needs cmake and google benchmark installed along with Xcode 15.
+To build and run the examples on macOS, one needs cmake, the ninja build tool and google benchmark  installed along with Xcode 15.
 Make sure that your Swift compiler version is at least 5.9.

-cmake and Google benchmark can be installed by HomeBrew:
+cmake, ninja and Google benchmark can be installed by HomeBrew:

 ```
 brew install cmake
+brew install ninja
 brew install google-benchmark
 ```